 If you are recently divorced and managing money on your own for the first time, you are not alone.
 Many of the women who I work with are dealing with not only the stress of their divorce but also the need to become educated on their own personal finances.
-I was curious to get some feedback from some of my colleagues so I reached out to get their top money management tips for recently divorced women.
+I was curious to get feedback from some of my colleagues, so I reached out to get their top money management tips for recently divorced women.

 The good news?
 Divorce doesn't have to threaten your financial freedom.
 Whether you're newly divorced or contemplating divorce, here are steps you can take to feel confident and in control as you head into this next chapter.